-In 2017 there was a record number of breaches of the NES for PM{10} at Redwoodtown with 11 recorded exceedences of 50 μg/m3 and 10 breaches of the NES for PM{10} .
-The highest concentration was measured on 20 June and reached 74 μg/m3 (24-hour average).
-This is higher than for most years but slightly lower than the 2015 maximum concentration of 79 μg/m3.
-The annual average concentrations for Redwoodtown for 2017 was 19 μg/m3 and is the higher annual average concentration measured at the site since continuous monitoring commenced in 2005.
+There were six breaches of the NES for $PM{10}$ at Redwoodtown during 2018 with seven recorded exceedences of 50 $\mu g/m^3$ .
+This is less than the 2017 frequency of exceedance and the third highest number since 2005 when the NES became effective.
+The highest concentration 61 $\mu g/m^3$ (24-hour average) and is lower than the 2015 value of 79 $\mu g/m^3$ .
+The annual average concentrations for Redwoodtown for 2018 was 19 $\mu g/m^3$ and is the highest equal (with 2017) annual average concentration measured at the site since continuous monitoring commenced in 2005.

-Concentrations of PM{10} were also measured at the historical Middle Renwick Road monitoring site.
-There have been no exceedences of 50 μg/m3 for PM{10} at this site since 2008.
-The maximum daily PM{10} concentration for 2017 was 26 μg/m3.
+The historical Middle Renwick Road monitoring site has recorded no exceedences of $50 \, \mu g/m^3$ for $PM{10}$ since 2008.
+The highest concentration measured during 2018 was $26 \, \mu g/m^3$ .
 An evaluation of annual average concentrations measured at this site since 2000 has previously indicated a downward trend in concentrations.
 The trend appears to have tapered since 2009.
 Concentrations at this site are less than half those measured at Redwoodtown on average.

-The NES for PM{10} was reviewed by the Ministry for the Environment in 2011.
-A new date of September 2016 was given for compliance with 50 μg m-3 (24-hour average, one allowable exceedence) for areas with fewer than 10 breaches.
-Blenheim was required to meet this target date which effectively meant Blenheim was unable to breach the NES for PM{10} from winter 2017.
+The NES for $PM{10}$ was reviewed by the Ministry for the Environment in 2011.
+A new date of September 2016 was given for compliance with 50 $\mu g$ m-3 (24-hour average, one allowable exceedence) for areas with fewer than 10 breaches.
+Blenheim was required to meet this target date which effectively meant Blenheim was unable to breach the NES for $PM{10}$ from winter 2017.

-Management measures to reduce PM{10} concentrations to meet the NES have been included in the in the Proposed Marlborough Environment Plan (notified June 2016).
-Measures are based on a 2012 assessment which predicted concentrations would reduce from 2012 - 2017 in the absence of regulation.
+Management measures to reduce $PM{10}$ concentrations to meet the NES have been included in the in the Proposed Marlborough Environment Plan (notified June 2016).
+Measures are based on a 2012 assessment which predicted concentrations would reduce from 2012 - 2018 in the absence of regulation.
 Potential reasons for the reductions not occurring include higher than anticipated emissions from newer burners and underestimated population increase in the airshed area from 2006-2013.
-Given the absence of a downward trend from 2012-2017 it would seem unlikely that the management options specified in the notified air plan would be effective in reducing PM{10} concentrations to meet the NES.
+Given the absence of a downward trend from 2012-2018 it would seem unlikely that the management options specified in the notified air plan would be effective in reducing $PM{10}$ concentrations to meet the NES.